saketh242/FS25-IS601855-midterm_project/README.md

 Run tests locally:
 ```
-pytest --cov=app --cov-report=term --cov-fail-under=100
+pytest --cov=app --cov-report=term --cov-fail-under=85
 ```

-This will execute 26 tests and verify 100% coverage.

 ## CI/CD

 GitHub Actions is configured to run tests on push/pull requests to main/master branches.
-It installs dependencies, runs pytest with coverage, and fails if coverage is below 100%.
+It installs dependencies, runs pytest with coverage, and fails if coverage is below 85%.

 ## Author